- - - - - - - - -

 “What does any of this have to do with Natalie?!
 You two,” Mary said, pointing a finger at the women on the floor, “How do you know Natalie and what are you doing here?
 Most importantly, how did you find Natalie?”

-“Right,” Mary said as she turned, walked over to Marshal and slugged him on the arm.
+“Right,” Mary said as she turned, walked over to Marshall and slugged him on the arm.
 Hard.
 “Not funny, asshole!
 And, seriously, what is with this crap about vampires and magic spells?!
 You could have just pulled this little practical joke and gotten back at me for your bachelor party without all of the hoodoo voodoo bullshit!”

 Marshall got an 'ah, I got it' look on his face.
 “That's because, apparently, the blond sitting there is the current Vampire Slayer.”
 Mary made a fist, ready to sock him on the same arm she had already abused.
 “No, Mare, really!
 Honest!
 Her predecessor, Kendra Young, saved my life from a vampire when I was on vacation in Jamaica in January of 1998!”
 Mary slugged him anyway, or she would have, had Buffy not caught her fist.
-The little blond had been sitting at least ten feet away, then she was there, in less time than it would take to blink, with Mary's fist in a grip that felt much more like an iron vise.
+The little blond had been sitting on the floor at least fifteen feet away, then she was there, in less time than it would take to blink, with Mary's fist in a grip that felt much more like an iron vise.

 “Let me guess, your partner here has no idea about the things that go bump”, Buffy stated flatly.